cardano-foundation/docs-cardano-org/explore-cardano/cardano-architecture-overview/index.rst

 You can only trust nodes run by you or your organization.
 This is why Daedalus runs a node in the background.

-Node Process
+Node process
 ------------
 The cardano-node is the top level for the node and consists of the other subsystems, of which the most significant are consensus, `ledger <https://cardano-ledger.readthedocs.io/en/latest/>`_ and networking with ancillary configuration, CLI, logging, and monitoring.

-Node-to-Node IPC Protocol
+Node-to-Node IPC protocol
 -------------------------

 The purpose of the node-to-node Inter-Process Communication (IPC) protocol is to allow for the exchange of blocks and transactions between nodes as part of the Ouroboros consensus algorithm.